dwavesystems/dwave-ocean-sdk/overview/cpu.rst

 Using a Classical Solver
 ========================

+You might use a classical solver while developing your code or on a small version of your problem to verify your code.
 To solve a problem classically on your local machine, you configure a classical solver, either one of those included in the Ocean tools or your own.